addmix/godot-docs/classes/class_graphedit.rst

 :ref:`Dictionary[]<class_Dictionary>` **get_connection_list** **(** **)** |const|

 Returns an Array containing the list of connections.
-A connection consists in a structure of the form ``{ from_port: 0, from: "GraphNode name 0", to_port: 1, to: "GraphNode name 1" }``.
+A connection consists in a structure of the form ``{ from_port: 0, from_node: "GraphNode name 0", to_port: 1, to_node: "GraphNode name 1" }``.

 .. rst-class:: classref-item-separator